coderefinery/coderefinery.org/about/hubs.md

   <div class="col-sm-6">
     <p>
-    Institutions can become active partners (training hubs), so that they provide regular training for there areas.
+    Institutions can become active partners (training hubs), so that they provide regular training for their areas.
 Hubs have at least one local instructor committed to organizing a workshop at least once a year, and then.
     </p>
   </div>